 The official product page describes Blue Cat’s Chorus as a vintage chorus effect, but I wouldn’t necessarily limit it to the vintage category.
-While it’s capable of achieving that vintage chorus sound, Blue Cat Chorus can also sound nice and modern with the right settings.
+While it’s capable of achieving that retro chorus sound, Blue Cat Chorus can also sound nice and modern with the right settings.

 The plugin offers Windows and Mac support and is available in almost too many different plugin formats to count.
 One thing is for sure – you won’t have any compatibility issues with this little chorus unit.
 The plugin GUI is also fully editable, with loads of free skins available on the developer’s website.
 Here’s a free skin package designed by satYatunes.

 Download: Blue Cat’s Chorus (32-bit & 64-bit VST/AU/AAX/RTAS/DX plugin for Win & Mac)

 Magic Switch by BABY Audio (Win & Mac)

 Magic Switch is a lo-fi chorus effect inspired by the classic analog ‘one-button’ chorus FX modules that were built into synthesizers back in the 80s.
 It is based on the same set of algorithms used for the “Magic” button in BABY Audio’s popular Super VHS plugin.
 The plugin instantly delivers that washed out and slightly out-of-tune chorusing effect reminiscent of 80s synth music.